gardnermichaelt/mixed-messages2/README.md

 I find you in all these things of the world<br>
 that I love calmly, like a brother;<br>
-in things no one cares for you brood like a saeed;<br>
+in things no one cares for you brood like a seed;<br>
 and to powerful things you give an immense power.<br><br>

 Strength plays such a marvelous game--<br>